As per the recent guidelines, it is clear that the Government of India is now officially in a protectionist mode.

 On the Indian front, Chinese investments in India have risen from $1.8 billion in 2014 to an estimated $8-9 billion in 2017.
 Greenfield investments have seen a substantial rise.
 Other Indian corporate entities have seen an influx of Chinese investments into it.
 These are not miniscule rises in investments.

-When India opened up its market in the early 1990’s with the helm of the Finance Ministry, the decision proved to be a move which saw the economy being given a shot in the arm and set India up to be a powerhouse in the decades to come.
+When India opened up its market in the early 1990s with the helm of the Finance Ministry, the decision proved to be a move that saw the economy being given a shot in the arm and set India up to be a powerhouse in the decades to come.

 Today, with its decision to restrict investments, the Government of India has decided that it is in India’s best interest to come out of this pandemic with its industries and corporate entities intact and still in Indian control.